Technical Architecture · Draft 1.0 · Last updated August 2026

 Institutional Digital Signature

-Ed25519 signature; institutional key identity published via DID:web.
+Ed25519 signature; institutional key identity published via DID:webvh (backwards-compatible with DID:web).

 4. 04